j0py/Tidy/README.md

 My journey so far resulted in a few classes:
 - JSSamples: to easily manage my samples
 - JSMini: converts mininotation to a cycle of steps
-- Pmini: a pseudo pattern that delivers \dur, \str and \num keys to your Pbind, using a mininotation string as input.
+- Pmini: a pseudo pattern that delivers \dur, \str and \num keys to your Pbind, using mininotation as input.
 - JSTidy: hooks into ProxySpace / NodeProxy and enables the functions syntax almost like functions in Tidal Cycles.
 Only a few functions have yet been implemented.

+After attendeding the ICLC2023 in Utrecht i want to share this on GitHub.
+Eventually it will become one Quark called "Tidy".

 ## Usage example

 ```
-// initialize:
+// start SuperCollider and then:

 "setup.scd".loadRelative